Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/gettingstartedmodule3.md

 ### Overall Estimated Duration: 140 minutes
 ## Overview

-In this hands-on lab, you will explore the integration of Microsoft Sentinel, Microsoft Defender, and KQL-based detections to enhance security operations and automate incident investigation.
+In this lab, you will explore the integration of Microsoft Sentinel, Microsoft Defender, and KQL-based detections to enhance security operations and automate incident investigation.
 You will begin by creating custom analytics rules in Microsoft Sentinel to detect persistence and privilege elevation attacks, using KQL queries to identify and respond to threats in your environment.
 Next, you will investigate incidents triggered by these rules, reviewing details, changing incident status, and executing automated responses with playbooks.
 This lab provides practical experience in building threat detections, automating alerts, and investigating incidents, helping you strengthen your organization’s security posture and response capabilities.

 ## Objective